 I did and they told me to watch her and if she is not eating and is vomiting there is something wrong.
 Yesterday she pooped out a paper towel.
 So hopefully today she will poop out the sock.
 (02/08/2008)

-A friend of mine had the same thing that happen to her dog please take your dog to the vets fast.
-My friend took hers to the vets and he x-rayed the dog the sock got tangled around the dogs organs.
+A friend of mine had the same thing happen to her dog.
+Please take your dog to the vet fast.
+My friend took hers to the vet and he x-rayed the dog.
+The sock got tangled around the dogs organs.
 He performed emergency surgery.
-Please take your to the vets.
+Please take your to the vet.
 (02/08/2008)

 I'm afraid to say that this one is for the vets to handle.
 (02/11/2008)